-Brett Shandler is an associate in the IP litigation team at Kirkland & Ellis.
+Brett Shandler is an associate in the IP Litigation Practice Group at Kirkland & Ellis.

-Having a background in biomedical sciences, Brett acts in patent litigation and life science regulatory matters involving pharmaceuticals, biologics, genetic technologies and medical devices.
+Having a background in biomedical sciences, Brett acts in patent litigation and life science regulatory matters involving pharmaceuticals, biologics (including biosimilars), genetic technologies and medical devices.

 Brett also acts in high-tech matters, and has a particular interest in IP and antitrust issues arising in the context of SEP licensing and FRAND royalty disputes.